matthiask/django-prose-editor/docs/textclass.rst

 Basic Usage
 -----------

-To use the TextClass extension, configure it with a list of allowed CSS classes:
+To use the TextClass extension, configure it with a list of allowed CSS classes.
+Each class can be specified as:

+- A string (class name and display title will be the same)
+- An object with ``className`` and ``title`` properties for custom display names

 .. code-block:: python